 Our English curriculum is based on the national curriculum for Key Stage 1 and Early Years Foundation Stage for Reception pupils.
 Teachers endeavour to offer opportunities to develop the skills of speaking and listening, reading, and writing for a variety of different purposes and audiences across all areas of the curriculum.
 We recognise the need to make our lessons active, fun and meaningful to meet high expectations.
 Importance is placed on the correct use of language, with teachers striving to maintain high standards of written work in all subjects.

-Inter-active whiteboards are an integral part of literacy teaching throughout the school and the children make good use of I.C.T. in lessons by using literacy programs, CDs and digital cameras.
+Inter-active boards are an integral part of literacy teaching throughout the school and the children make good use of IT in lessons by using literacy programs on laptops or IPads.
 All areas of literacy are inter-related.
 The skills of reading, writing, speaking and listening reinforce and support each other, and with this in mind literacy units are taught in a structure that will develop the relationship between all three.

 Speaking and Listening

 Good communication skills are vital in life, so we aim to give all children the ability to communicate confidently.
 Children are encouraged to express ideas and feelings and describe and report accurately.
 They are encouraged to ask open questions to extend their learning.
 Pupils take part in a variety of listening games, drama, presentation and discussion across all areas of the curriculum.
 Story telling skills are promoted by the development of oral storytelling through traditional and popular tales.
-We promote listening and debate skills through our School Council and Philosophy for Children (P4C).
+We promote listening and debate skills through our School Council (however the impact of the pandemic means that we have not been able to run our School Council recently, we hope to have this up and running again soon) and Philosophy for Children (P4C).

 Literacy units comprise of modelled, shared, guided and independent reading sessions.
-We recognise the impact that the teaching of phonics can play in reading and spelling and use a synthetic phonics approach based on “Letters and Sounds”, in line with the new curriculum.
+We recognise the impact that the teaching of phonics can play in reading and spelling and use 'Floppy's Phonics', a synthetic phonics approach linked to our core reading scheme.

 Phonics and reading schemes